cirruslabs/cirrus-ci-docs/docs/examples.md

 ## Gradle

-We recommend to use the [official Gradle Docker containers](https://hub.docker.com/_/gradle/) since they have Gradle specific configurations already set up.
-For example, standard `java` containers don't have a pre-configured user and as a result don't have `HOME` environment variable presented which makes Gradle complain.
+We recommend use of the [official Gradle Docker containers](https://hub.docker.com/_/gradle/) since they have Gradle specific configurations already set up.
+For example, standard Java containers don't have a pre-configured user and as a result don't have `HOME` environment variable presented which makes Gradle complain.

 ### Caching